AutomationSolutionz/automationsolutionz.github.io/docs/zeuz-node/actions/Common Actions/actions-common.md

 :::

 Common actions, as their name implies, are actions that are common throughout every platform.
-You can use these actions in any context - <Link to="actions-web">Web</Link>, <Link to="actions-mobile">Mobile</Link>, <Link to="actions-rest-api">REST/API</Link>, etc.
+You can use these actions in any context - [Web](../web/actions-web.md), [Mobile](../actions-mobile.md), [REST/API](../api/actions-rest-api.md), etc.

 ## Examples of Common Actions